tagn/knowledge-vault/TTRPG/Drakkenheim/Sessions/Session 050.md

 ## Event Log

 - We get up in the morning, and perform our preparations for the battle.
-- The hooded lanterns successfully start the day by initiating a pincer attack.
+- The [[Hooded Lanterns]] successfully start the day by initiating a pincer attack.
 - As we approach the gate, we see a few ballistas on top of the towers, as well as many Garmyr.
 In the air we see a few Chimeras
 - We're on the ramparts, the towers peak about 10 feet above us.
 - We succeed in opening the gate.
 We exit to a pile of dead Garmyr, and various soldiers.